Thomas Marcroft

 Medical School: University of Minnesota (UMN) Medical School

-Residency: Minnesota
+Residency: Duluth, Minnesota

-Thomas Marcroft, a 2022 Pisacano Scholar, graduated from the University of Minnesota (UMN) Medical School and is currently a 1st-year resident in Duluth, Minnesota.
+Thomas Marcroft, a 2022 Pisacano Scholar, graduated from the University of Minnesota (UMN) Medical School and is currently a 2nd-year resident in Duluth, Minnesota.
 He graduated from Minneapolis College with an Associate of Science in addiction counseling and from Metropolitan State University with a Bachelor of Science in drug and alcohol counseling.

 Prior to medical school, Thomas spent several years working as an addiction and mental health therapist at NuWay House, a nonprofit residential treatment center in Minneapolis for adults living with co-occurring substance use and mental health disorders.
 His work centered on the treatment of underserved populations including queer and trans-identified patients, recent immigrants, prisoners, and the unhoused.
 During his time at NuWay, he developed a new curriculum for working with LGBTQ+ patients and lobbied the state to allow transgender patients to attend treatment of their choosing regardless of sex assigned at birth.